MRD: Multi-resolution Retrieval-Detection Fusion for High-Resolution Image Understanding: More Visualization Results

-\autoref{fig:Single case} shows two single-instance perception cases from each HR benchmarks using \textbf{\textit{RAP}} and \textbf{\textit{MRD}} on LLaVA-v1.5-7B.
-From the first to the last column, we show: the HR image, the \textbf{\textit{RAP}} semantic similarity map, the object detection confidence map, the \textbf{\textit{MRD}} semantic–detection fusion map, the \textbf{\textit{RAP}} result and the \textbf{\textit{MRD}} result.
-From the visualization of \textbf{\textit{RAP}} semantic similarity maps, we can observe that due to the crop partitioning, a complete object may be divided across multiple crops, leading to inconsistencies in semantic similarity among different parts of the object.
-This inconsistency interferes with the subsequent retrieval process.
-For example, in the second case of \textbf{\textit{HR-Bench4K}}, \textbf{\textit{RAP}} only retrieves the right half of the speed-limit sign, resulting in an incorrect final prediction.
-In addition, the semantic similarity maps contain many false positives; for instance, in the first case of \textbf{\textit{HR-Bench8K}}, the sky region—irrelevant to the query—shows undesirably high similarity scores.
+Fig.~\ref{fig:Single case} presents two qualitative examples of the single-object perception task from each HR benchmark, comparing \textbf{\textit{MRD}} with \textit{RAP} using the LLaVA-v1.5-7B backbone.
+From left to right, we visualize the HR image, the semantic similarity map produced by \textit{RAP}, the object detection confidence map, the semantic–detection fusion map generated by \textbf{\textit{MRD}}, and the final predictions from \textit{RAP} and \textbf{\textit{MRD}}.
+From the visualization of the \textit{RAP} semantic similarity maps, it can be observed that crop-based partitioning may split a complete object across multiple image crops, resulting in inconsistent semantic similarity scores across different parts of the object.
+Such inconsistencies can negatively affect the subsequent retrieval process.
+For example, in the second case from \textit{HR-Bench4K}, \textit{RAP} retrieves only the right half of the speed-limit sign, leading to an incorrect final prediction.
+In addition, the similarity maps often contain false positives.
+For instance, in the first example from \textit{HR-Bench8K}, the sky region—although irrelevant to the query—exhibits undesirably high similarity scores.

-\textbf{\textit{MRD}} addresses these issues by using multi-resolution semantic fusion to correct the semantic inconsistencies across different parts of the object, ensuring its completeness.
-Moreover, by incorporating an object detection model to directly localize the target, \textbf{\textit{MRD}} reinforces the similarity of the true target region while suppressing false positives.
-As shown in the figure, the \textbf{\textit{MRD}} semantic–detection fusion map exhibits much clearer contrast between the target and irrelevant regions compared with \textbf{\textit{RAP}}, significantly reducing false positives and enabling more accurate retrieval of the target-related crops during the search process.
+The proposed \textbf{\textit{MRD}} addresses these issues through two key mechanisms.
+First, the multi-resolution semantic fusion module mitigates semantic inconsistencies caused by crop partitioning by aggregating information across multiple resolutions, which helps preserve the integrity of the target object.
+Second, by incorporating an object detection model to explicitly localize candidate regions, \textbf{\textit{MRD}} enhances the similarity scores of true target regions while suppressing irrelevant responses.
+As illustrated in Fig.~\ref{fig:Single case}, the resulting semantic–detection fusion maps exhibit clearer contrast between target objects and background regions compared with those produced by \textit{RAP}.
+Consequently, false positives are significantly reduced, enabling more accurate retrieval of target-related crops during the search process.